+11. Gem-In

+Type of the good Non-formal education: learning by playing is the main methodology

+practice proposed.

+Title of the Project GEM IN - Game to EMbrace INtercultural education

+Leading Organization CESIE

+Contact details Giovanni Barbieri

+Giovanni.barbieri@cesie.org

+Characteristc

-Type of the good practice Non-formal education: learning by playing is the main methodology proposed.
-Name of the Project GEM IN - Game to EMbrace INtercultural education Leading Organization CESIE Contact details Giovanni Barbieri Giovanni.barbieri@cesie.org Characteristc Aims and objectives The purpose of the project GEM IN is to support intercultural education at school and in non-formal youth environments to foster social inclusion, cross-cultural dialogue, and active citizenship by promoting European values.
+Aims and objectives The purpose of the project GEM IN is to support intercultural education at school and in non-formal youth environments to foster social inclusion, cross-cultural dialogue, and active citizenship by promoting European values.

 The project intends to provide inputs and policy recommendations for intervention strategies to promote intercultural education and active citizenship through an innovative educational framework.

+GEM IN aims to disseminate and scale p a selection of good practices in schools, non-formal and youth educational environments, promoting intercultural education.

+Target groups Students and young people between 14-18 years.

+Teachers and non-formal educators.

+Languages Available in all the languages of the project's partners (English, German, Greek, Portuguese, Italian, French).

+Duration 15/01/2020 - 14/01/2022

+(24 months)

+Context

+European context.

+The coordinating organization is Italian (CESIE).

+Intervention

+Assessment of good practices to promote education to intercultural citizenship.
+Guide on methodological approach of the educational programme.
+Development of the GEM IN board game.